aspose-words/Aspose.Words-Documentation/en/python_via_dotnet/developer-guide/_index.md

 To learn more about Aspose.Words features, select the corresponding section:

-- [*"Loading, Saving and Converting"*](https://docs.aspose.com/words/python-net/loading-saving-and-converting/) – provides information about different ways to load or save documents and format-specific features useful for converting a document from one format to another.
+- [Loading, Saving and Converting](https://docs.aspose.com/words/python-net/loading-saving-and-converting/) – provides information about different ways to load or save documents and format-specific features useful for converting a document from one format to another.
-- [*"Rendering"*](https://docs.aspose.com/words/python-net/rendering/) – provides information on how to get a paginated representation from a document in flow-layout page format.
+- [Rendering](https://docs.aspose.com/words/python-net/rendering/) – provides information on how to get a paginated representation from a document in flow-layout page format.
-- [*"Mail Merge and Reporting"*](https://docs.aspose.com/words/python-net/mail-merge-and-reporting/) – provides information about generating documents, such as reports, catalogs, inventories, and invoices, from templates with mail merge fields.
+- [Mail Merge and Reporting](https://docs.aspose.com/words/python-net/mail-merge-and-reporting/) – provides information about generating documents, such as reports, catalogs, inventories, and invoices, from templates with mail merge fields.
-- [*"LINQ Reporting Engine"*](https://docs.aspose.com/words/python-net/linq-reporting-engine/) – provides information about building reports using an extended set of reporting features.
+- [LINQ Reporting Engine](https://docs.aspose.com/words/python-net/linq-reporting-engine/) – provides information about building reports using an extended set of reporting features.
-- [*"Programming with Documents"*](https://docs.aspose.com/words/python-net/programming-with-documents/) – provides information on how to programmatically create, modify, and manage documents including changing both their content and visual appearance.
+- [Programming with Documents](https://docs.aspose.com/words/python-net/programming-with-documents/) – provides information on how to programmatically create, modify, and manage documents including changing both their content and visual appearance.

 For a detailed description of classes, methods, and properties refer to the Aspose.Words for Python via .NET [API Reference](https://reference.aspose.com/words/python-net/).